Big versatility in a small, nimble package; strong fuel economy; reasonably priced; two wheelbase lengths; cargo-van and passenger-wagon body styles

 Modest towing capacity; lower trim levels are sparsely equipped

 Have it your way.
-With the Transit Connect's numerous trim levels and body styles, there's a model for everyone except those in need of heavy-duty haulers.
-Find a Ford Transit Connect for sale
+With the Transit Connect's numerous trim levels and body styles, there's a model for everyone except heavy-duty haulers.

 The Van comes in XL or XLT trim, while the Wagon gets those trims plus the top-of-the-line Titanium.

-The Wagon XL ($26,180) comes only with the long wheelbase, and it's equipped similarly to the Van XL except for upgrades such as its three seating rows and power second-row windows.
+The Wagon XL ($25,995) comes only with the long wheelbase for now, and it's equipped similarly to the Van XL except for upgrades such as its three seating rows and power second-row windows.

-Finally, the Wagon Titanium ($30,180) cranks up the content with 16-in alloy wheels, leather upholstery, heated front seats, a power driver's seat, a leather-wrapped steering wheel, dual-zone automatic front climate control, separate manual rear climate controls, SYNC voice-command functionality and a rearview camera.
+Finally, the Wagon Titanium ($29,995) cranks up the content with 16-in alloy wheels, leather upholstery, heated front seats, a power driver seat, a leather-wrapped steering wheel, dual-zone automatic front climate control, separate manual rear climate controls, SYNC voice-command functionality and a rearview camera.

 Some of the higher-end standard features are available as options on lesser models.
 Other options, depending on trim and configuration, include MyFord Touch (which adds a 6.5-in touchscreen with navigation), 17-in alloy wheels, MyKey with programmable usage restrictions (maximum speed and volume levels) and Ford Work Solutions Crew Chief telematics with tracking functions for location, speed and idle time.